 Saint John the Baptist

-Saint John the Baptist Quick Facts - NZ
+Saint John the Baptist Quick Facts in NZ

 AKA NameThe Nativity of St. John the Baptist, The Nativity of the Venerable and Glorious Prophet and Forerunner John the Baptist